javierseidel/javierseidel/README.md

 <h1 align="center">Hi 👋, I'm Javier Seidel</h1>
 <h3 align="center">A passionate Software Engineer from Canada</h3>

+- 🔭 I'm currently based in Lethbridge Alberta for school, but I am open to moving anywhere!
+- I'm extremely excited to make my mark on the industry
-- 🔭 I’m currently working on my personal website, as well as my league of legends app - League Of Smurfs
+- Currently I am working on my personal website, as well as my league of legends app - League Of Smurfs

 - 📫 How to reach me javierseidel96@gmail.com